Presidential Directive 22: COVID-19 Mitigation Measures and Guidelines

-A. Face covering: A surgical mask, a medical procedure mask, a respirator worn voluntarily, or a tightly woven fabric or non-woven material of at least two layers.
-A face covering has no visible holes or openings and must cover the nose and mouth.
+Face covering: A surgical mask, a medical procedure mask, a respirator worn voluntarily, or a tightly woven fabric or non-woven material of at least two layers (i.e., fabrics that do not let light pass through when held up to a light source) that completely covers the nose and mouth and is secured to the head with ties, ear loops, or elastic bands that go behind the head.
+If gaiters are worn, they shall have two layers of fabric or be folded to make two layers.
+A face covering is a solid piece of material without slits, visible holes, or punctures, and must fit snugly over the nose, mouth, and chin with no large gaps on the outside of the face.
 A face covering does not include a scarf, ski mask, balaclava, bandana, turtleneck, collar, or single layer of fabric.

 Any faculty, staff, student or volunteer who (a) discriminates, harasses or retaliates against a member of the University community for wearing or not wearing a face covering or (b) fails to adhere to the mitigation measures noted above is in violation of this Directive and is subject to disciplinary action under University policies and/or applicable collective bargaining agreements.
 If a contractor, vendor or visitor (a) discriminates, harasses or retaliates against a member of the University community for wearing or not wearing a face covering or (b) fails to comply, they may be barred from University-owned or leased property and have their business relationship with the University suspended or terminated.

-For questions concerning this Directive, contact Labor and Employee Relations, the Dean of Students, or Environmental Health & Safety.
+For questions concerning this Directive, contact Labor and Employee Relations or the Dean of Students.

 Framroze Virjee, President

 Updated on September 15, 2022